ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

-Core Solidity lets us define a `Payment` type that expresses these three variants precisely. (`word` is Core Solidity's primitive type for a raw 256-bit EVM word — the equivalent of `uint256` without semantic constraints.)
+Core Solidity lets us define a `Payment` type that expresses these three variants precisely. (`word` is Core Solidity's primitive type for a raw 256-bit EVM word, the same type for a Yul variable.)

 ```js
 data address = address(word);